sri-datla/dataAnalytics-Project/README.md

 3. Accuracy will be shown on the screen

 Model 2: Logistic Regression -
-1. We have to build the model with strong correlation and good P values by using GLM function in R.
+1. Built the model with strong correlation and good P values by using GLM function in R.
-2. After that we have to predict train data and build confusion matrix for that (if the value is greater than 0.5 round of to 1 and if its less round of to 0)
+2. Predicted train data and build confusion matrix for that (if the value is greater than 0.5 round of to 1 and if its less round of to 0)
-3. Than in order to calculate accuracy for test and train data we have taken diagonal sum of matrix and then divide it.

 Model 3: KNN Classification -
-1. We have applied KNN function by providing train and test data generated from the previous steps.
+1. Applied KNN function by providing train and test data generated from the previous steps.
-2. We built the confusion matrix and accuracy will be shown on the screen.
+2. Built the confusion matrix and accuracy will be shown on the screen.